actonmass/actonmass.org/_issues/housing.md

   - title: Rents & Displacement
     text: Displacement is a major problem due to **skyrocketing rents and evictions designed to make room for luxury housing** \[1].
-Rental prices in Boston rise year after year and show no signs of slowing \[2].
+Rental prices in Boston rise year after year and show no signs of slowing \[2], and the pandemic has only made this worse.
   - title: Homelessness
     text: In the past decade, **homelessness has increased by 32%** statewide.
 This number has only increased with the number of evictions occurring due to